mtslohn/taxonomy-extractor/README.md

 # taxonomy-extractor

 This project is part of my Master's degree thesis.
 Originally developed over JDK 6.
+Should be compatible with JDK 8 distributions.

 ### Requirements